Browse our guides or talk to our team.

 This use case is particularly potent if your product, support, or business teams are also using Jira for project or service management because you can sync progress on specific issues or tickets within Confluence.

-Diagram tools like Gliffy support this use case by allowing teams to visually document the code, data, or IT infrastructure that supports their work.
+Diagram tools like Gliffy support implementing documentation best practices by allowing teams to visually document the code, data, or IT infrastructure that supports their work.
 These visuals are especially helpful when it comes to communicating with non-technical teams or onboarding new employees.

 The Unified Modeling Language is a set of rules that allows software developers to draw diagrams that represent their code structures or systems.
 By visually documenting how they plan to work or visually describing the structure of existing work, developers can collaborate more effectively.